Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 The initial step to getting your first temporal graph analysis up and running is to tell Raphtory how to read your data source and how to build it into a graph.

-Two classes help with this:
+Three classes help with this:

 - `Spouts` connect to the outside world, reading the data files and outputting individual tuples.
-- `Graph builders`, as the name suggests, convert these tuples into updates, building the graph.
+- `Builders` are used to define how your graph is built from the individual tuples.
+- `Sources` wrap the Spout and Builder together.
+It is necessary to define a Spout in the Source so that Raphtory knows where to pull the data from.
+However, it is not mandatory to state a builder if your data fits certain formats including CSV files, JSON files (with no nesting) and Network X JSON graph files.

-Once these classes are defined, they can be passed to the `stream()` or `load()` methods on the {scaladoc}`com.raphtory.Raphtory` object, which will use both components to build the {scaladoc}`com.raphtory.api.analysis.graphview.TemporalGraph`.
+Once the Source is defined along with the Spout and optionally a graph builder, they can be passed to the `stream()` or `load()` methods on the {scaladoc}`com.raphtory.Raphtory` object, which will use both components to build the {scaladoc}`com.raphtory.api.analysis.graphview.TemporalGraph`.
 The difference here is that `stream()` will launch the full pipeline on top of [Apache Pulsar](https://pulsar.apache.org) (which you will see later in the tutorial) and assume new data can continuously arrive. `load()` on the other hand will compress the Spout and Graph Builder functions together, running as fast as possible, but only on a static dataset which does not change.
 For these initial examples we will only run `load()` as the data is static and we can set it going out of the box!

-If you have the LOTR example already set up from the installation guide previously ([raphtory-example-lotr](https://github.com/Raphtory/Raphtory/tree/master/examples/raphtory-example-lotr)) then please continue.
+If you have the LOTR example already set up from the installation guide previously (<a href="https://github.com/Raphtory/Raphtory/tree/development/examples/lotr" target="_blank">raphtory-example-lotr</a>) then please continue.
 If not, YOU SHALL NOT PASS!
 Please return there and complete this step first.

-For this tutorial section we will continue to use the `raphtory-example-lotr` project and the dataset of interactions between characters in the Lord of the Rings trilogy.
+For this tutorial section we will be using the `development` branch and use the `lotr` project, in the `examples` folder and the dataset of interactions between characters in the Lord of the Rings trilogy.
 The `csv` file (comma-separated values) in the examples folder can be found [here](https://github.com/Raphtory/Data/blob/main/lotr.csv).
 Each line contains two characters that appear in the same sentence, along with which sentence they appeared in, indicated by a number (sentence count).
 In the example, the first line of the file is `Gandalf,Elrond,33` which tells us that Gandalf and Elrond appear together in sentence 33.

 ```
 Gandalf,Elrond,33